gabe565/linx-server/README.md

 ### Cleaning up expired files
 When files expire, access is disabled immediately, but the files and metadata will persist on disk until someone attempts to access them.
 You can set the following option to run cleanup every few minutes.
-This can also be done using a separate utility found the linx-cleanup directory.
+This can also be done using the `linx-server cleanup` subcommand.

 |Option|Description